 Tim Pozar co-founded and was the network engineer for TLGnet, the first commercial ISP in San Francisco.
 He was later the Network Architect and Director of Operations for Alexa and Internet Archive.
 In 1998, he was co-founder and Director of Operations for the anti-spam company Brightmail, and in 2004 he was the first investor, as well as VP of Engineering and COO, of UnitedLayer.
 Recently Mr. Pozar was the VP of Operations of Fandor.

-Matt Peterson was the first Operations hire at Square, and later served as the Director of Infrastructure for Tumblr.
+Matt Peterson was the first Operations hire at Square, and later served as the Director of Infrastructure for Tumblr and lead the Customer Engineering team at Cumulus Networks.
 His work spans data center deployment, network engineering, and systems management.
 He has a particular interest in challenging network builds, which has led him to deserts, islands, and connectivity-stranded countries for deployments.
-In addition to his Two P engagements, Mr. Peterson currently leads the Customer Engineering team at Cumulus Networks.
+In addition to his Two P engagements, Mr. Peterson currently serves as CTO at PAXIO, a fiber-based ISP.

 Our approach is built on balancing the client’s technical capabilities, price sensitivity, and long-term goals.
 Unlike a traditional reseller or VAR, our allegiance is towards the client - not a particular vendor or service provider.
 Where appropriate we’ll recommend open source solutions, however commercial options are equally evaluated.
 We strive to complete all engagements with a tailored educational focus.
 Our clients should be satisfied with our work and comfortable to continue their own maintenance and operations moving forward.